bagoost/Startapp/README.md

 - [Axios](https://axios-http.com/docs/intro)
 - Github Actions workflow

-#### Known issues

-There is a problem using npm as a project manager, we are working to fix our dependencies to provide this popular project manager.
-We strongly recommend to use `yarn` while we work on this :)

 ### Backend

 Our web template is built over [Django Cookiecutter](https://github.com/cookiecutter/cookiecutter-django), with custom configurations, which include: